lunagus/vid-dlp/README.md

 | **Advanced Options** | Quality selection, format choices, and download preferences |
 | **Download Queue** | Manage multiple downloads with progress tracking |
 | **Batch Downloads** | Download multiple videos simultaneously |

+---

+## 🤝 Contributing

+This project is constantly being improved.
+Check back regularly for updates and new features or reach out to suggest your own!

+Any contributions are welcome!
+To get started:

+1. Fork the repository.
+2. Create a new branch: `git checkout -b feature/your-feature`
+3. Commit changes: `git commit -m 'Add new feature'`
+4. Push: `git push origin feature/your-feature`
+5. Open a Pull Request.

+---

 ## 🛡️ Legal and Ethical Considerations